cromlish4/BearReps/project4/README.md

 19) selenium-webdriver        -- to add support for selenium driver
 20) webdrivers                -- for easy installation and use of web drivers to run system tests with browsers
 21) tzinfo-data               -- to include zoneinfo files, since Windows does not

+This final project is heavily based on a web scraper to get all the course listings from OSU's CSE catalog.
+Prominent featues of this Scraper include:

+1)

+This project heavily utilized databases for keeping track of users of types student, intstructor, and admin.
+Additonally, to keep track of applications and reocmmendations for student graders based on a class.
+Promiment features of our databses include:

+1)

 Screenshots
 ----------